theRealAph/ScopeLocals/README.md

       ...
     }

-    class Logger {
+    class DBDriver {
-      void warn(String message)  throws PermissionException {
+      DBConnection open(...) throws PermissionException {
         // 3.
-Get permissions for request thread and check
-        Permissions permissions = ServerFramework.PERMISSIONS.get();
+Get permissions for request thread and check Permissions permissions = Server.PERMISSIONS.get();
-        if (!permissions.allowed(LOG)  throw new PermissionException();
+        if (!permissions.allowed(DATABASE) throw new  PermissionException();
         // 4.
-Ok to write the warning
+Ok to connect to a database return DBDriver.newConnection(...);
-        write(logFile, "WARNING : %s %s".format(timeStamp(), message));
       }
       ...
     }
-    ...

-As before, the `ServerFramework` includes an initialization at 1. which ensures that field `PERMISSIONS` references an `ExtentLocal`.
+As before, the `Server` includes an initialization at 1. which ensures that field `PERMISSIONS` references an `ExtentLocal`.
 The important difference occurs at point 2. where previously there was a call to `ThreadLocal.set()`.
 This is changed to use a call to methods